AshishJangra27/Numpy-Series-GFG/README.md

 ### Who am I?

 My name is Ashish Jangra, I make videos about coding and tech.
-I am an AI trainer at Teenage Coder and Elite Techno Groups.
-I've made India's first Self Driving Cars course with my ETG.
-I've trained more than 10000 students on different technologies like AI, Data Science, Computer Vision, and Internet of Things.
+I'm working as a Data Science Mentor at GeeksForGeeks.
+I am also working as AI trainer at Teenage Coder and Elite Techno Groups.
+I've made India's first Self Driving Cars course with ETG.
+I've trained more than 20000 students on different technologies like AI, Data Science, Computer Vision, and Internet of Things.
 I'm passionate about teaching and giving students the skillset to learn cutting-edge skills.

 -----